DGrzesik/SocialMediaDashboard/README.md

 It's necessary to have installed and started the Docker Desktop app.

-Then, to launch the application in your docker container, you must first run the following commands:
+Then, to launch the application in your docker container, you must first run the following commands from the project directory:

 ```{text}
 docker build -t streamlit-dashboard .